decidim/decidim/decidim-initiatives/README.md

 ```

 All the attributes of a workflow are optional except the registered name with which the workflow is registered.
 A flow without attributes uses default values that generate a direct signature process without steps.

+Signature workflows can be defined as ephemeral, in which case users can sign initiatives without prior registration.
+For a workflow of this type to work correctly, an authorization handler form must be defined in `authorization_handler_form` and authorizations saving must not be disabled using the `save_authorizations` setting, in order to ensure that user verifications are saved based on the personal data they provide.

 For more information about the definition of a signature workflow read the documentation of `Decidim::Initiatives::SignatureWorkflowManifest` and `Decidim::Initiatives::SignatureHandler`